 Courtesy of King of Diamonds

 Do you remember the Venus of Willendorf?
 She's a fixture of high school history classes—a small statuette of a woman dug up in Austria in the 20s, known for both her age (30,000) and her body.
 Her breasts are large, as is her stomach.
 Her legs are short.
-Most strikingly, she has neither arms nor a face.
+She has neither arms nor a face.

 The purpose of the venus is something scholars still enjoy debating.
 Some suspect she was a totem to be pegged into the ground, others, a ritual tool.
 Most salaciously, they called her a masturbation aid.
 All could agree the Venus was intended to be—and once surely was—beautiful.
-She didn't represent the perfect woman, but she did reflect the perfect body.
+At that moment, at that time, she had the perfect body.

-In 2016, we know Blac Chyna as a mother and social media celebrity, who promotes teeth whitening kits over Instagram and becomes embroiled in tabloid conflicts in turns.
+Today, we know Blac Chyna as a mother and social media celebrity who promotes teeth whitening kits over Instagram and becomes embroiled in tabloid conflicts in turns.

-She quickly became King of Diamonds' Queen.
-"It was easy for me, I think," she told Richardson, "because I stood out from the other girls: my body, my tattoos, I had blonde hair at the time."
-Rappers, magazines and blogs developed a fascination with Chyna that nobody else could satiate, because nobody else looked like her.
-Even if what Chyna did wasn't beautiful to everyone, it was memorable, which made her very powerful.
+She quickly became King of Diamonds' Queen, telling Richardson, "It was easy for me, I think, because I stood out from the other girls: my body, my tattoos, I had blonde hair at the time."
+Rappers, magazines and blogs developed a fascination with Chyna that nobody else could satiate, simply because nobody else looked quite like her.
+Even those who didn't find Chyna beautiful had to admit she was memorable, which made her very powerful.

 In that sense, Chyna's rise to guest spots on Keeping Up with the Kardashians, five million Instagram followers, and Daily Mail articles—the trifecta of a very contemporary breed of fame—was as inevitable as anything could be.

-In quick succession she began dating the rapper Tyga, left Miami for L.A, appeared in a string of videos for Nicki Minaj and formed a friendship with Kim Kardashian—she even appeared on a couple episodes of the family's show.
-Chyna had made it to Hollywood.
+Chyna's journey to Hollywood geared into overdrive in late 2010 when Drake rapped "Call up King of Diamonds and tell Chyna that it's worth the flight."
+The line made it known to anyone listening that Chyna wasn't really a dancer, she was the dancer.
+Soon after the namedrop she began dating the rapper Tyga, left Miami for L.A, appeared in a string of videos for Nicki Minaj and formed a friendship with Kim Kardashian, even appearing on a couple episodes of the family's show.
+Chyna had arrived.

-This isn't to say Drake "found" her, nor did Tyga, Nicki or Kim; nobody did.
-Chyna demanded to be recognised, 'cause she was one of kind—until everyone started to look a little like Chy.
+This isn't to say Drake "found" her.
+Neither did Tyga, nor Nicki nor Kim.
+Nobody did, Chyna demanded to be recognised, 'cause she was one of kind.
+That is, until everyone started to look a little like Chy.

-It's fair to wonder, at first, why Chyna is the diamond standard for this new American body when other woman with a similar shape gained fame during the same time period.
+It's fair to wonder, at first, why it is that Chyna exemplifies this new American ideal more so than any other bombshell who grew famous in the same time period.
 Yet even within the interconnected network of hyperreal hourglass women that surround Chyna and populate Calabasas, she shines more brightly.
 The scale of her vision was always different to her contemporaries.
-She never cared about looking natural, telling Richardson: "I wanted it to be dramatic."
-Chyna kicked the hourglass into overdrive.
-Her body is an explicit fuck you, pay me.
+She never cared about creating something real.
+As she told Richardson: "I wanted it to be dramatic."
+Something more ambitious than 36-24-36.

-To complain about fakeness is to miss the point: Chyna's body wasn't the one she was born with, it was the one she chose to have, which in a sense makes it all the more significant.
+To complain about fakeness is to miss the point: Chyna's body wasn't the one she was born with, it was the one she chose to have, which makes it all the more significant.

 Now, most women at King of Diamonds have ass injections.
 Fusion, a dancer there, told VICE the number sat around 75 to 80 percent.
-A whole lot of women in Hollywood have undergone the procedure's upmarket counterpart—fat transfers.
-Some Americans are dying in the underground pursuit of the impossible hourglass.
+A cursory look at the gossip rags would suggest women in Hollywood have fat transfers in similar numbers.
+Ordinary Americans are dying in the underground pursuit of the impossible hourglass.

-The ghost of pre-fame Chyna lives online.
-You can still find, with relative ease, shaky phone footage of her in clubs.
-In one video, Chy records herself practising on the pole in Ugg Boots and sweats while the club is closed.
-Even then, dark and pixelated, Chyna shines.
-The Venus of our time won't be dug up by archaeologists, she'll be cached.
-While we've got her, we ought to treasure her.
+Meanwhile, the ghost of pre-fame Chyna lives online.
+You can still find, with relative ease, shaky phone footage of her dancing.
+In one video, Chy records herself practising in Ugg Boots and sweats while the club is closed.
+And so, the Venus of our time won't be dug up by archaeologists, she'll be cached.